 1. What is required to title and register a motor vehicle in Florida?

 For information regarding Florida title transfers, read our Florida title transfer publication (https://helpcenter.taxcollector.com/hc/en-us/articles/25134359433741).
-For an estimate of fees, visit our motor vehicle fees page.
+For an estimate of title & registration fees, visit the FLHSMV fees page (https://www.flhsmv.gov/fees/).

 2. When am I exempt from paying sales tax on a motor vehicle?